pmlmodelling/nctoolkit/readme.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nchack - easy tools for manipulating netcdf data in Python.
+# nchack - easy tools for manipulating netcdf data in Python

 The goal of nchack is to provide a comprehensive tool in Python for manipulating individual netcdf files and ensembles of netcdf files.
 The philosophy is to provide sufficient methods to carry out 80-90% of netcdf manipulations.